Whyte & Mackay sale could kick off next week - sources

-LONDON India's United Spirits (UNSP.NS) has hired banks to help in the sale of its Whyte & Mackay Scotch whisky business, which could fetch 450 million pounds and is expected to kick off next week, sources told Reuters.
+LONDON Feb 12 India's United Spirits has hired banks to help in the sale of its Whyte & Mackay Scotch whisky business, which could fetch 450 million pounds ($741.8 million) and is expected to kick off next week, sources told Reuters.

-Rothschild ROT.UL, Rabobank RABN.UL and Standard Chartered (STAN.L) have been picked to advise on the sale, which was offered in November to appease UK regulators by Diageo (DGE.L) following the latter's purchase of a controlling stake in United Spirits.
+Rothschild, Rabobank and Standard Chartered have been picked to advise on the sale, which was offered in November to appease UK regulators by Diageo following the latter's purchase of a controlling stake in United Spirits.

 Regulators had been concerned that the acquisition would hurt competition in Britain, the world's No. 3 Scotch market behind France and the United States.